About Australia AI Collective

 Director AAIC / Co-founder & Managing Director, AiLab

-Passionate about advancing women in technology (especially AI), Emma gives her time to develop community initiatives and events that encourage diversity – including being the co-founder and organiser of the Adelaide AI meetup series in South Australia.
+Passionate about advancing women in technology (especially AI), Emma gives her time to develop community initiatives and events that encourage diversity – including being the Co-founder of the Adelaide AI meetup series in South Australia.
 Emma is also a board advisor and provides mentoring for individuals and businesses in the technology community.

-Director AAIC / Manager, Strategy and Partnerships, Queensland AI Hub
+Director AAIC / Manager, Strategy & Partnerships, Queensland AI Hub

-A result driven, export, investment, and business development professional, Tamanna thrives on 'empowering businesses to grow'.
-A humble advocate of collaboration, partnerships and sovereign capability, Tamanna joined the Queensland AI Hub to drive strategy and capability programs that contributes to building a globally reputable and trustworthy Australian AI industry.
-Since joining the Hub in May 2021, Tamanna has initiated the Hub's programs that are future focused, enabling AI product and solution providers to connect with global customers and talent development pipeline series.
+A result driven economic development professional, Tamanna thrives on 'empowering businesses to grow'.
+A humble advocate of collaboration and sovereign industrial capability, Tamanna joined the Queensland AI Hub to drive strategy and capability programs to help build a globally reputable and trustworthy Australian AI industry.
+Since joining the Hub in May 2021, Tamanna initiated the Hub's programs that are future focused, enabling AI businesses to be innovative, connect with research and global customers and building AI talent pipeline programs.

 Join Our Affiliate Program